MorrissyLab/mosaicMPI/README.md

 cnmfsns model-odg --name example_run --input file_filtered.h5ad
 ```

+This command will create a directory with the name of the run inside the output directory (defaults to current working directory).

 ### 4. Select overdispersed genes and parameters for factorization

-A simple command sets the parameters for the factorization using default parameters:
-  - overdispersed genes: od-score >= 1
-  - k = 2 - 10 inclusive
-  - beta-loss metric: kullback-leibler
+Once you have decided on a method for selecting overdispersed genes and are ready for factorization, you can set all the necessary parameters as follows:
 ```
 cnmfsns set-parameters --name example_run
 ```
+Since no parameters were specified, the defaults would be used:
+  - overdispersed genes: od-score >= 1.0  (SD >=1.0)
+  - k = 2-10 inclusive
+  - beta-loss metric: kullback-leibler
+  - number of iterations per rank = 100

+You can also choose from a number of different methods for selecting overdispersed_genes, for example:
+  - `cnmfsns set-parameters --name example_run -m cnmf_topn -p 2000`: select top 2000 genes using cNMF's default behaviour (Kotliar et al., 2019, eLife)
+  -

 ### 5. Perform cNMF factorization